Coppernic/ColumboFPSample/README.md

 ## Prerequisites

-CpcSystemServices shall be installed on your device.
+For C-One e-ID, CpcSystemServices shall be installed on your device.
+For C-One e-ID 2, Core Services must be installed on your device.

 Please install the last version available on FDroid available on www.coppernic.fr/fdroid.apk